POCD: It Doesn’t Have To Be a Life Sentence

 POCD Frequently Asked Questions

-Because POCD is a subtype of OCD, POCD is likely caused by the same as the same factors that cause other types of OCD.
+Because POCD is a subtype of OCD, POCD is likely caused by the same factors as other types of OCD.
 These include a combination of environmental, genetic, and neurochemical factors.

 A burning desire to know the answer to this question is characteristic of those who suffer with POCD.
 Please consider consulting with a therapist who specializes in treating obsessive compulsive disorders.